* This article was originally published in my column Ask Peter, in the Enfield Press and Longmeadow News.

 First stage Alzheimer’s

-Exercise material: Could be simple as a “Nerf” ball (soft sponge ball that can be tossed around inside) or as complex as an exercise bicycle.
+- Exercise material: It could be simple as a “Nerf” ball (soft sponge ball that can be tossed around inside) or as complex as an exercise bicycle.

 In this stage, you can make yourself a gift that will inspire reminiscing: